JKeller45/PySonic/README.md

 ## More Information
 Video backgrounds are, at the moment, limited to 5 seconds due to the high memory requirements.
 While there is an easy solution, the drop in render speed was unacceptable.
 I am continuing to investigate an alternative solution.
 The AI supersampling can be slow.
 It is a cool feature, but due to quality and speed, I recommend using it if you wish to render at 4K but only have 16Gb of memory.
 Even with these settings, it is still possible to render at a native resolution.

-## A note on operating systems
-At the moment, I have only built an executable for Windows.
-For the future 1.0 release, I will hopefully have both Linux and MacOS applications.
-For now, I see no reason why PySonic would not work with WineHQ, however, this is not supported officially.

 ## Credits
 Sound icon created by Culmbio - Flaticon https://www.flaticon.com/free-icons/sound